Bradley earns first-round lead with 63 at Canadian Open

 “I liked the way I was hitting the putts, liked the way I was driving the ball, iron play was really good,” the American told Golf Channel.

-“I gave myself some good chances and didn’t capitalise.
+“I gave myself some good chances and didn’t capitalize.
 Two birdies today, very easily could have been five or six, so disappointed with that but also at the same time pretty pleased.”

 Northern Irishman McIlroy described his tournament debut as “satisfactory” though like Koepka he felt he had left some shots out on the course.